 The subdomain will become part of the URL for accessing applications that you subscribe to from this subaccount.
 It must be unique across all subaccounts in the same region.

 You next add users to the subaccount.
-You will also be automaticaly assigned to the subaccount as an administrator.
-You can assign users now or at a later stage in the SAP BPT Cockpit.
+You will also be automatically assigned to the subaccount as an administrator.
+You can assign users now or at a later stage in the SAP BTP Cockpit.

-You review the changes and click finish.
+You review the changes and click on Finish.

-The system then completes the account setup including automatically subscribing you to the Cloud Edition.
+The system then completes the account setup, including automatically subscribing you to the Cloud Edition.

 You have completed the initial setup for using the cloud edition.
 You can now integrate the cloud edition with your business system.

-Please note some business processes such as integrating the cloud edition with SAP S/4HANA and SAP S/4HANA Cloud applications have additional required configuration steps.
-For more information go to the SAP Help Portal.
+Please note, some business processes, such as integrating the cloud edition with SAP S/4HANA and SAP S/4HANA Cloud applications, have additional required configuration steps.
+For more information, go to the SAP Help Portal.